 This is a great time to visit with kids - baby turtles will be hatching and lots of orangutans come out to play in the jungles.

-Chances of rainfall start to increase with the dry season gradually coming to and end.
-Although it's still a good time to go diving and snorkelling.
+Chances of rainfall start to increase with the dry season gradually coming to an end, although it's still a good time to go diving and snorkelling.

 Early October will be relatively dry with a slight chance of rainfall, but it's still a good time to go jungle trekking.
 There'll also be less crowds.

 Rainfall starts to increase, but you can still expect a few dry days.

 The rains will increase and the wildlife will disappear.
 But humidity levels will be lower, so it's a good time to go trekking - if you don't mind getting wet.